 Pros

-• +Reliable touchscreen-compatible thumb and index finger
+• +Touchscreen-compatible thumb and index finger

 • +Natural odor resistance for multi-day wearability